wirtes/I-1023-playlist-v2/README.md

 # I-1023-playlist-v2
 Script to determine the current song playing on Colorado radio station Indie 102.3 and tweet to @oaplaylist account.

-'''This is completely unoffical and in no way sanctioned by Colorado Public Radio or Indie 102.3.
-I'm just piggybacking on their webpage APIs.
-(I hope they don't mind.)'''
+**This is completely unoffical and in no way sanctioned by Colorado Public Radio or Indie 102.3.
+I'm just piggybacking on their webpage APIs.** (I hope they don't mind.)
 They're a good station full of great people.
 So you should listen to them here: https://www.cpr.org/indie/

 This script will poll the playlist API for radio station Indie 102.3 in Colorado, https://www.cpr.org/indie/ every 15 seconds to get the latest song playing.